ibm-messaging/event-streams-samples/kafka-java-console-sample/docs/CF_Standard_Plan.md

 ## Setup the manifest.yml

-1. Select the Event Streams service you would like to bind your application to.
+1. Select the Event Streams for IBM Cloud service you would like to bind your application to.
 Do this by replacing `<YOUR_SERVICE_INSTANCE_NAME>` with your actual service's name in `manifest.yml`:
 ```yaml
   services:
     - "<YOUR_SERVICE_INSTANCE_NAME>"